-Esther Vincent Xueming is the editor-in-chief and founder of The Tiger Moth Review, an independent eco journal of art and literature based in Singapore.
-She is co-editor of two poetry anthologies, Poetry Moves (Ethos Books, 2020) and Little Things (Ethos Books, 2013), and Making Kin, an ecofeminist anthology of personal essays by women writers in Singapore (forthcoming, Ethos Books).
-Red Earth, Esther’s debut poetry collection from Blue Cactus Press (forthcoming Fall 2021) was a finalist for the 2020 Gaudy Boy Poetry Book Prize (New York).
+Esther Vincent Xuemingis the editor-in-chief and founder of The Tiger Moth Review, an independent eco journal of art and literature based in Singapore.
+She is the author of Red Earth and co-editor of two poetry anthologies, Poetry Moves (Ethos Books, 2020) and Little Things (Ethos Books, 2013), and Making Kin, an ecofeminist anthology of personal essays by women writers in Singapore (Ethos Books).
+A literature educator by profession, she is passionate about the relationships between art, literature and the environment.
+Follow her on Twitter @EstherVincentXM.

 Robert Lashley’s book launch for Green River Valley was powerful and surprisingly emotional (in positive ways), thanks to Robert, who shared his poems and experience in the editorial process, and guests Jodi Poorwill, Graham Isaac, and Kellie Richardson!
 Watch the video below, then scroll down for some cool BONUS CONTENT from Robert!

 BONUS CONTENT: 10 Books That Influenced Green River Valley

 Fans of Robert will be delighted to know he put together a reading list of 10 books that influenced Green River Valley!
 Read below to get a sense of who and what had an impact on Robert and his writing over the years!

 Schooled in the modernists and the Harlem renaissance poets, adept in tight forms and ornate Jacobean blank verse, Brooks made her people, city, and block in Brownsville as eternal as any poet’s in the living world.

 Heaney is one of world poetry’s great adults, stylists, and working class heroes.
 He wrote about Ireland in such a beautiful, universal, and precise way that made a ghetto nerd from 23rd and G see himself in it.